Marco Parolo: International career

 Parolo received his first national team call-up on 20 March 2011, for a friendly match and UEFA Euro 2012 qualifying.
 The technical director of Cesena, Lorenzo Minotti, hinted Parolo would receive a call-up on 15 March in an interview by il Resto del Carlino.
 He was subsequently selected by Cesare Prandelli as part of his 23-man squad for the 2014 FIFA World Cup, and made his debut in the competition playing as a substitute in the first game against England.

 On 31 May 2016, he was named in Antonio Conte's 23-man Italy squad for UEFA Euro 2016.

 Style of play

 An offensive-minded player, Parolo usually played as a mezzala, and was known for his tendency to make attacking runs from midfield, and also possessed a keen eye for goal due to his powerful, accurate shooting ability from distance, with either foot, and his strength in the air.
 A physical, reliable, and hard-working central, defensive, or box-to-box midfielder, he was also known for his stamina, positional sense, defensive qualities, and ability to break down opposing attacks, as well as his solid technique and distribution, while his efficient and intelligent passing game allowed him to start attacking plays after winning back possession.
 He was also deployed in other positions on occasion, including as a right–sided winger or makeshift wing-back in a 3–5–2 formation, or even as a central defender in a three–man back–line.
+Former fellow Italy, Parma, and Lazio midfielder Dino Baggio praised Parolo in 2013, and drew comparisons between their playing styles due to their eye for goal from midfield.